Courting death and injury, scores of migrants killed in accidents on way home

 With no compass to guide them on their treacherous inter-state journey home and perhaps to escape the police, many people also walk along railway tracks.
 On May 8, it cost 16 lives.
 In perhaps the most gruesome of accidents, 16 migrant workers going to Madhya Pradesh were mowed down by freight train when they dozed off on the tracks near Aurangabad in Maharashtra.
 In a chilling reflection of the hunger and deprivation that led the group of 20 men working in a steel unit in Jalna - four of them survived - the 'rotis' they had packed to see them through the journey lay scattered on the tracks.

-"To bring back the workers till date, the Railways has operated 1,034 Shramik Special trains.
+"To bring back the workers to date, the Railways has operated 1,034 Shramik Special trains.
 Out of which 106 were operated yesterday (Friday).
-Uttar Pradesh and Bihar has taken steps positively and 80 per cent of the total Shramik Special trains have been operated by these two states," Union minister Piyush Goyal tweeted on Saturday.
+Uttar Pradesh and Bihar has taken steps positively and 80 percent of the total Shramik Special trains have been operated by these two states," Union minister Piyush Goyal tweeted on Saturday.
 But if the thousands of workers and their families still trudging their way home, however they can, is any indication, it might be too little too late.
-India accounts for one of the highest road crashes fatalities in the world with an estimated 1.5 lakh people killed in about five lakh accidents a year.
+India accounts for one of the highest roads crashes fatalities in the world with an estimated 1.5 lakh people killed in about five lakh accidents a year.

 ALSO READ